Getting Started

 What your agent gets

 See MCP Tools for the full tool reference.
+To have your agent call these tools automatically before every edit, see the Agent Skill.

 Alternative: REST API